Gautam Bhatia (lawyer): Early life and education

 Bhatia was born to a mathematician father and a documentary-film-maker mother; he was raised in New Delhi.

-He attained his LL.B. from National Law School of India University in 2011, and went on to pursue a B.C.L.
+He attained his BA.
+LL.B. from National Law School of India University in 2011, and went on to pursue a B.C.L.
 (2012) and M.Phil.
 (2013) from Balliol College, University of Oxford as a Rhodes Scholar.
 Subsequently, he received a LL.M. from Yale University (2014) specializing in constitutional law.
 As of 2019, Bhatia was a doctoral scholar at University of Oxford; he successfully defended his thesis in November 2021.